azdavis/azdavis.net/posts/en/define-pl-03.md

 ---
 title: "Define a PL: products"
 date: 2021-06-05
-desc: "Adding product types (aka 'structs' or 'tuples') to a small PL."
+desc: Adding product types (aka 'structs' or 'tuples') to a small PL.
 ---

 In the [previous post][prev], we added functions to Hatsugen.